ezrantn/ezrantn.github.io/content/blog/atomic-kernel-level-monitoring-with-ebpf-and-big-data.md

    Even with a highly reliable setup like Kafka and Elasticsearch, failures can happen.
 For example, if a Kafka broker goes down or data is not indexed correctly in Elasticsearch, it could result in lost data or incomplete metrics.
 Using Kafka's replication and Elasticsearch's replication features ensures data is fault-tolerant and can be recovered in the event of failure.
 Implementing retry logic and message deduplication in Kafka consumers can further improve fault tolerance and ensure no data is lost.

+10. How do you justify the implementation cost?

+    Building and maintaining a new monitoring system requires significant resources.
+We will justify the cost by demonstrating a clear [ROI using Incident Metrics](https://www.atlassian.com/incident-management/kpis/common-metrics) through improved insights, highlighting reduced operational costs, minimizing downtime through enhanced monitoring, and comparing the costs with existing solutions.

+11. How do you prevent monitoring cascade failures?

+    A failure in the monitoring system could potentially impact the entire system.
+To mitigate this, we can implement [circuit breaker](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) mechanisms and [graceful degradation](https://www.geeksforgeeks.org/graceful-degradation-in-distributed-systems/) strategies.

 ## Key Innovations

 This tool stands out in its: